 Spring: Community Engagement in Context (1 Credit Course)Mondays 1-1:50

 We will learn and apply concepts and practices that support effective, justice-oriented service work as part of a community.
 We will explore ideas of what community can be and what it means to lead and serve in a community context.
-You will complete ten community engagement experiences as part of the course.
+You will complete at least eight community engagement experiences as part of the course.

 Summer: Funded Community Experiences